RubenKremer/NubRub/README.md

 ## Audio Files

-The application includes placeholder WAV files (`squeak.wav` and `trigger.wav`).
-These are silent by default.
-Replace them with your own audio files in the `Resources` folder and rebuild to use custom sounds.

-## License

-TBD
+The application includes built-in audio packs.
+Custom audio packs can be added to `%LOCALAPPDATA%\NubRub\AudioPacks\`.
+See `CUSTOM_AUDIO_PACKS.md` for details.